iblameandrew/iblameandrew/README.md

 ### Portals

-_Right now my profile is a demo managed by a portals agent using my own unconscious as extracted after writing the story of my life - the agent then dives into recommendation engines and deep searches compatible videos using Top, Left, Right and Bottom operators._
+_Right now my profile is a demo managed by a portals agent using my own unconscious as extracted after writing the story of my life - the agent then dives into recommendation engines and deep searches resonant videos using Top, Left, Right and Bottom operators.
+Open sourcing my mind basically._

 I am currently developing **Portals**, a future open source platform for automatic videogame synthesis based on a person's elicited focal points of attention.